 Grade: B-The grade is based on the charity's public reporting of the work it does and the results it achieves.

 Full-time staff #105

 About Aspen Family and Community Network Society:

-Aspen Family and Community Network Society is a medium-sized charity with donations of $4.0m in F2015.
-Administrative costs are 9% of revenues and fundraising costs are 2% of donations, which falls well within Ci's reasonable range for overhead spending. $0.11 of every donated dollar goes toward overhead costs.
+Aspen Family and Community Network Society is a medium-sized charity with donations of $3.8m in F2018.
+Aspen received $6.9m in government funding, representing 62% of total revenues.
+Administrative costs are 13% of revenues and fundraising costs are 1% of donations.
+For every $1 donated 86 cents go to the cause, which is within Ci’s reasonable range for overhead spending.

-This charity report is an update that is currently being reviewed by Aspen.
+This charity report is an update that has been sent to Aspen Family and Community Network Society for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March

 |Fundraising costs as % of donations||1.4%||1.9%||1.5%|